lochanaEdirisinghe/Grading-Application-Back_End/README.md

 Then use the gradingApplicationDB.sql file to add the data.
 Also you can use the data.sql file inside the resource folder.

+#### Use these two users to check the application

+Student -: username - kamal12  &  password - kamal
+Teacher -: username - chamari12  &  password -chamari

 ## Assumptions